My Forking Life

 • Once time is up, allow pressure cooker to natural release for 10 minutes, then quick release by switching valve to vent.
 Once pressure is fully released, open and stir.

 • If you find chili to watery, set pressure cooker to sauté until mixture starts to boil and stir until desired consistency, no longer than 5 minutes.
-Add 2 Tbsp of cornmeal to thicken.
+Add 2 tablespoon of cornmeal to thicken.

 Video